 Information: In 2007, my wife became infected with HIV and left home.
 I raised our two children, and they went to school in the time I was not infected.
 But when I first got the disease, I was worried and wanted to have the two children tested.
 Help my family life and two children study, discrimination in my place has not changed, life is extremely difficult.
 Would you like to help my 2 children to take tests and provide financial support so that my child can pay tuition fees for further study?

 Annual Costs Per Student: Approximately $50 (School) to $150 (College & University) donation per year keeps a student in education and lifts their families out of a crisis.

-We have many more students in poor families that we would like to support.
+We have many more students in poor families who would like to be included in our support programme.
 Can you help them?.

 2. Helping Disabled In Their Homes: